webmachinelearning/webnn/device-selection-explainer.md

 4. Allow selection from available GPU devices, for instance, by allowing specification of an explicit [GPUDevice](https://gpuweb.github.io/gpuweb/#gpudevice) obtained from available [GPUAdapters](https://gpuweb.github.io/gpuweb/#gpuadapter) using [WebGPU](https://gpuweb.github.io/gpuweb) mechanisms via [GPURequestAdapterOptions](https://gpuweb.github.io/gpuweb/#dictdef-gpurequestadapteroptions), such as feature level or power preference.

-5. Allow selection from available various AI accelerators, including NPUs or a combination of accelerators.
+5. Allow selection from available various AI accelerators, including NPUs, GPUs or a combination of accelerators.
 This may happen using a (to-be-specified) algorithmic mapping from context options.
-Or, allow web apps to hint a preferred fallback order for the given context, for instance, `["npu", "cpu"]`, meaning that implementations should try executing the graph on an NPU as much as possible and try to avoid the GPU.
-The `"cpu"` option could even be omitted, as it could be the default fallback device; therefore, specifying `"npu"` alone would mean the same.
-However, this can become complex with all possible device variations, so we must specify and standardize the supported fallback orders.
+Or, allow web apps to hint a preferred fallback order for the given context, or fallbacks to avoid (if that is supported).
 (Related to discussions in Issue #815).

+6. Add a context creation option/hint for telling app preference for being simply ["accelerated"](https://github.com/webmachinelearning/webnn/issues/815#issuecomment-2658627753), meaning NPU, GPU or both.

-6. Allow enumeration of [OpSupportLimits](https://webmachinelearning.github.io/webnn/#api-mlcontext-opsupportlimits-dictionary) before creating a context so that web apps can select the best device that would work with the intended model.
+7. Allow enumeration of [OpSupportLimits](https://webmachinelearning.github.io/webnn/#api-mlcontext-opsupportlimits-dictionary) before creating a context so that web apps can select the best device that would work with the intended model.
 This needs more developer input and examples.
 (Related to discussions in Issue #815).

-7. As a corollary to 6, allow creating a context using options for [OpSupportLimits](https://webmachinelearning.github.io/webnn/#api-mlcontext-opsupportlimits-dictionary).
+8. As a corollary to 6, allow creating a context using options for [OpSupportLimits](https://webmachinelearning.github.io/webnn/#api-mlcontext-opsupportlimits-dictionary).
 (Related to discussions in Issue #815).

+9. Expose a context property (or event) to tell whether CPU fallback is active (or likely active) for the context.

 ## Scenarios, examples, design discussion